adullact/puppet-freeipa/REFERENCE.md

 Data type: `Boolean`

-If false, then the parameter '--no-ntp' is passed to the IPA server installer.
+If false, then do not configure NTP.

 Default value: `true`